ThinkThinkAI/JSONScript/README.md

 **Version:** 0.1 Beta

-JSONScript is a simple format for defining a sequence of steps to be executed by a Node.js application.
+JSONScript is a simple format for defining a sequence of steps to be executed by an application.
 Each step can include commands to be executed in the terminal, creation of files, and optional comments for documentation.

 ## Structure